brootaylor/brootaylor-v2/src/_content/pages/homepage.md

 ---
 layout: "layouts/homepage.njk"
 title: "Hi, I'm Bruce."
-summary: "I’m a Web Developer living in West Sussex, England and have been helping people build & enhance their websites for a number of years."
+summary: "I’m an independent Web Developer living in West Sussex, England and have been helping people build & enhance their websites for a number of years."
 lead: ""

 # Page-specific metadata content added to the `<head>`